 Ask anyone familiar with women's basketball about McGraw and her Notre Dame program and inevitably, you'll hear the same two words -- consistency and excellence.
-And it's no wonder, when you consider what McGraw and the Fighting Irish have achieved in the past 26 seasons:
+And it's no wonder, when you consider what McGraw and the Fighting Irish have achieved in the past quarter-century:

 The 2001 NCAA national championship, defeating Purdue in the title game, 68-66.
 McGraw is one of only seven active Division I coaches to guide her team to a national title.

-Three trips to the NCAA Division I national championship game, including two of the past three NCAA title contests (2011 and 2012).
+Three trips to the NCAA Division I national championship game, including in the past two NCAA title contests (2011 and 2012).
 McGraw is one of just three active Division I coaches (and seven all-time) with at least three appearances in the NCAA national championship game.

 11 NCAA Sweet Sixteen trips, all in the past 17 seasons (1997-2013).
-The Fighting Irish are one of six programs in the nation that can make that claim.
+The Fighting Irish are one of six programs in the nation to make that claim.

 Five-time conference Coach of the Year, most recently collecting her second BIG EAST Coach of the Year trophy in 2013.
-McGraw has earned top coaching honors in four different conferences during her career (the past three while at Notre Dame), having also garnered accolades in the East Coast (1983 - at Lehigh), North Star (1988), Midwestern Collegiate/Horizon League (1991) and BIG EAST (2001, 2013) conferences.
+McGraw has earned her five coaching honors in four different conferences during her career (the past four awards while at Notre Dame), having also garnered accolades in the East Coast (1983 - at Lehigh), North Star (1988), Midwestern Collegiate/Horizon League (1991) and BIG EAST (2001, 2013) conferences.

-Ranks seventh among active NCAA Division I coaches with 714 career wins (reaching the 700-win milestone on Feb.
-5, 2013, at Villanova in her 957th game, making her the eighth-fastest to 700 wins in Division I history) and 17th among active Division I coaches with a .735 all-time winning percentage.
+Ranks eighth among active NCAA Division I coaches with 714 career wins (reaching the 700-win milestone on Feb.
+5, 2013, in her hometown of Philadelphia at Villanova in her 957th game, making her the eighth-fastest to 700 wins in Division I history) and 17th among active Division I coaches with a .735 career winning percentage.

 20 NCAA tournament appearances, including a current string of 18 consecutive NCAA tournament berths (the sixth-longest active run of consecutive appearances and eighth-longest streak at any time in NCAA tournament history).
 During this current streak (1996-2013), Notre Dame has won at least one NCAA postseason game 16 times.